 Plus, AI systems need to be running all the time, with zero downtime.

-We’ve built the NVIDIA EGX Edge AI platform to ensure security and resiliency on a global scale.
+We’ve built the NVIDIA EGX Edge AI platform to ensure zero-trust security and resiliency on a global scale.
 By simplifying deployment and management, NVIDIA EGX allows always-on AI applications to automate the critical infrastructure of the future.
 The platform is a Kubernetes and container-native software platform that brings GPU-accelerated AI to everything from dual-socket x86 servers to Arm-based NVIDIA Jetson SoCs.

 To date, there are over 20 server vendors building EGX-powered edge and micro-edge servers, including ADLINK, Advantech, Atos, AVerMedia, Cisco, Connect Tech, Dell Technologies, Diamond Systems, Fujitsu, Gigabyte, Hewlett Packard Enterprise, Inspur, Lenovo, Quanta Technologies and Supermicro.
 As well as dozens of hybrid-cloud and network security partners in the NVIDIA edge ecosystem, such as Canonical, Check Point, Excelero, Guardicore, IBM, Nuage Networks, Nutanix, Palo Alto Networks, Rancher, Red Hat, VMware, Weka and Wind River.